Table of Contents

 A highly-interactive introduction to Mobile App Development

-Mobile App Development with Kotlin covers Android Studio, model-view-controller design pattern, user interface (UI) components, activities and intents, fragments, handling touch, persistent data and databases, web APIs, graphics and animation, sensors, testing, and other key topics.
+Mobile App Development with Android and Kotlin covers Android Studio, model-view-controller design pattern, user interface (UI) components, activities and intents, fragments, handling touch, persistent data and databases, web APIs, graphics and animation, sensors, testing, and other key topics.

 • Focus on Android devices using the Kotlin programming language